-We offer children a fun and inspiring experience through movement, music and visual arts in ways that engage them as creative and critical thinkers, movers, listeners, musicians and artists of all kinds.
+Offering children a fun and inspiring experience through movement, music and visual arts in ways that engage them as creative and critical thinkers, movers, listeners, musicians and artists of all kinds.

-This year we are offering 6 one-week sessions combining dance lessons, movement improvisation, non-competitive games, friendly competition dance battles, choreography, fitness exercises and stretches, beat making and arts & crafts projects.
+Lessons and classes improve movement improvisation, non-competitive games, friendly competition dance battles, choreography, fitness exercises and stretches, beat making and arts & crafts projects.

 Individual expression is encouraged and collaboration cultivated.
 Campers at any dance, music or artistic level will evolve through visual, auditory and kinesthetic activities.
 By combing art mediums, students balance their energy throughout the day between active movement, playing music, art making and free play time.
 Lessons are presented to nurture kids innate creativity and teach values of respect, originality and authentic self-expression, giving them tools to confidently communicate non-verbally, think critically and solve problems imaginatively.